ilejn/tpw/README.md

 ## *Tarantool binary Protocol c++ Wrapper*
 ## Tarantool?

 Yes.
-According to official site [official site](http://tarantool.org/) it is *A NoSQL database running in a Lua application server*
-Because it is In Memory Data Base, the most natural competitor is Redis.
+According to [official site](http://tarantool.org/) it is *A NoSQL database running in a Lua application server* Because it is In Memory Data Base, the most natural competitor is Redis.
 Tarantool' evangelists say that Tarantool is better.
 Redis' evangelists say nothing because do not know about Tarantool